SaiPrakashDavuluri/Cuisine-Predictor/README.md

-# cs5293sp22-project2

-Name: Sai Prakash Davuluri
+### Goal

-Goal: The aim of the project is to collect ingredients from user and create two models to predict the cuisine that can be prepared by the passed ingredients and closest cuisines.
+The aim of the project is to collect ingredients from user and create two models to predict the cuisine that can be prepared by the passed ingredients and closest cuisines.

 ### How to run the application